 - Energy – Acquired via sleeping.
 This buffs HP and melee damage.

-- Hydration – Affect sprint and stamina.
-You can restore it by purifying water or acquiring other beverages via loot or cooking technologies.
+- Hydration – Affects sprint and stamina.
+You can restore it by purifying water or acquiring other beverages via loot or cooking.

-- Sanity – Sanity is a purple bar that takes over your health bar and affects the max HP you have.
-You get this by fighting enemies in polluted areas marked with the dense atmospheric fog parts of the map.
-You can purify this with sanity pills or certain foods.
+- Sanity – Sanity is a purple bar that eats into your health bar and affects the max HP you have.
+You get this from fighting enemies in polluted areas marked with dense atmospheric fog.
+You can purge any sanity debuffs with food and consumable like jellies.

 Memetics

-Memetics are your technology feature.
-We mentioned this in the weapons part, but, in general, you’ll be engaging with this a lot.
-For the sake of the beginner’s guide in Once Human, you should ideally stick to the basic crafting stuff in the early game.
+Memetics are essentially Once Human’s technology tree.
+Stick to basic crafting memetics in the early game.
 Don’t worry too much about building parts and furniture, as you tend to need a lot of mid-grade or high-grade materials which are hard to get at the start.
-The ones ou do need are typically fairly obvious for base construction or main quest-related content.
-In addition, the crafting station modifiers are the most important for crafting needs and forging early, mid and late-game materials for other projects.
+The ones you do need are typically fairly obvious for base construction or main quest objectives.
+In addition, crafting station memetics are a must-have to unlock more advanced crafting recipes, which you’ll need to get better gear, weapons, materials, resources, and base building components.

 If you make a mistake you can respect your memetics.
 Though, the deeper you get, the more costly it becomes to do so.
-Keep that in mind.
-It’s part of the reason we recommend saving them till you’re more familiar with what to expect.
+It’s part of the reason we recommend holding off.
 Early game respecs are pretty much free.
-Feel free to try a few things out yourself and get a feel for how the system plays before committing to a research tree.
+Feel free to try a few things out yourself and get a feel for how the system plays before committing.